rfordatascience/tidytuesday/data/curated/stackoverflow_survey_2024/intro.md

 The dataset provided for this analysis focuses exclusively on the single-response questions from the main survey sections.
 Each categorical response in the survey has been integer-coded, with corresponding labels available in the crosswalk file.

-What is the developer demographics?
+What can you see about developer demographics?
 How do developers engage with Stack Overflow?
 What do they think about AI?